 The Ghanaian Women’s Social Leadership Program aims to provide a committed group of Ghanaian women in mid-level positions within civil society organizations with the skills and support needed to lead transformational change in their communities and society at large.

-The program will kick off with an intensive week-long leadership institute focused on leadership development and strengthening core management competencies.
-As a central focus of the institute, participants will identify a pressing organizational or community need and design an action-learning project to address it.
+The program begins with an intensive weeklong Leadership Institute in Ghana, focused on leadership development and strengthening core management competencies.
+As a central focus of the institute, participants identify a pressing organizational or community need and design an action-learning project to address it.
 Over the course of the year, participants work in small groups to apply what they are learning through the program and their projects.